The Biden administration sold oil and gas leases days after the climate summit

 Beyond that, he said, an intervention to stop lease sales would have a devastating impact on the country's oil and gas industry.

-Oil and gas companies stocked up on leases during former President Donald Trump's term.
-More than half of the land leased by energy companies is currently non-producing, the analysis found, "indicating declining economic demand for federal leases."
+Oil and gas companies stocked up on leases during President Donald Trump's term.
+More than half of the land leased by energy companies is currently nonproducing, the analysis found, "indicating declining economic demand for federal leases."

 The current lease sale is different, Milito said.